Linkedin

 • Interest paid on a HELOC could be tax-deductible

-• With a HELOC, you can borrow from your credit line, pay it back, and borrow again as many times as you like during your draw period.
+• With a HELOC, you can borrow from your credit line, pay it back, and borrow again as many times as you like during your draw period, up to your credit limit.

 HELOCs aren't the only way to borrow, but they offer some upsides that other loans or lines of credit don't.